 - At this point, most companies would stop, because they lack shoppers’ consent, which makes it difficult to further engage them.
 Therefore you need to make use of other available channels to reach out to them.

 - Instagram shopping mainly deals with physical products, and since you are the one handling the shipping, you have the opportunity to add a few ‘bonuses’ to the package.
-This could be a stylish brochure, encouraging them to sign up to your newsletter.
+You can design a brochure, encouraging them to sign up to your newsletter.
 The leaflet is also an expressive way to tell people why they should stay in touch with you.

 Naturally, people won’t go out of their way to give their consent unless you incentivise the action with something beneficial.
 Below are some ideas that will certainly be attractive for first-time shoppers: